AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/filter-proof-approval-report.md

 content-type: tips-tricks-troubleshooting
 product-area: reporting;user-management
 navigation-topic: tips-tricks-and-troubleshooting-reports
-title: Filter: Proof Approval report to omit previous proof versions
+title: "Filter: Proof Approval report to omit previous proof versions"
 description: On a Proof Approval report, you can use the Is Current Document Version filter to include only the current versions of proofs waiting for your approval.
 ---